bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:58:42

-I think, especially in the context of mobile wallets getting more powerful, getting more capability with having work on HODL invoices.
+I think, especially in the context of mobile wallets getting more powerful, getting more capability with having work on huddling invoices.
-And I think it sounds pretty much sure Watchtower implementation will make a mobile lightning wallet environment a lot more doable.
+And I think it sounds pretty much sure watchtower implementation will make a mobile lightning wallet environment a lot more doable.

 Speaker 1: 00:59:02